-The innovation system will comprise the whole set of institutions and organizations whose interactions determine the innovative performance of the markets and firms in the financial system.
-Innovation will involve copying and catching up with products and practices of others; appropriate adaptation of existing products to the specific clients and/or environment of the system; investment in new equipment; organizational reforms; learning new skills, including technical and analytical knowledge (mathematics and statistics, finance, economics, etc.); and adopting new approaches in marketing and cooperation with financial centres around the world.
-An objective of a policy on the national innovation system is, in short, to enable domestic firms to develop sufficient technological, organizational, and scientific sophistication and adaptability to function effectively when compared with some other financial systems in the global environment.
+The innovation system comprises the whole set of institutions and organizations whose interactions determine the innovative performance of the markets and firms in the financial system.
+Innovation involves copying and catching up with others' products and practices, the appropriate adaptation of existing products to the specific clients and/or environment of the system, investment in new equipment, organizational reforms, learning new skills (including technical and analytical knowledge of mathematics and statistics, finance, economics, etc.), and adopting new approaches to marketing and cooperation with other financial centres around the world.
+The objective of a policy on the national innovation system is, in short, to enable domestic firms to develop sufficient technological, organizational and scientific sophistication and adaptability to function effectively when compared with some other financial systems in the global environment.

-Strengthening the national innovation system and making it supportive of the financial services sector would involve looking at the quality of secondary schools; programmes at universities, research centres and institutes; technical and vocational training in the country; and training and research programmes within firms in the financial sector.
-Apart from training and research facilities, there are other important factors which will influence the innovation system and which the authorities must influence.
-Among these, habits and practices of major actors in the financial system are important.
-Firms must be motivated to inculcate habits and practices which encourage innovation.
-In that regard, the incentive structures within the financial firms matter.
+Strengthening the national innovation system and making it supportive of the financial-services sector would involve looking at the quality of secondary schools; programs at universities, research centres and institutes; technical and vocational training in the country; and training and research programmes within firms in the financial sector.
+Apart from training and research facilities, there are other important factors that will influence the innovation system and that the authorities must influence.
+Among these, the habits and practices of major actors in the financial system are important.
+Firms must be motivated to inculcate habits and practices that encourage innovation.
+In that regard, the incentive structures within the financial organizations matter.

 The competitive environment is also important.
-National policy fostering open markets and safeguarding their integrity will be good for innovation.
-Appropriate incentives will also encourage innovation and survival of only strong firms which tend to be more innovative.
-Labour-management relations matter, inter alia, because they can influence employees' attitudes and commitments towards technical change and innovation.
-Moreover, availability of finance to support innovation (especially acquisition of equipment and training) is extremely important.
-Government policies can influence all of these elements that affect innovation, as can cooperative arrangements among firms and organizations in the system.
+National policy fostering open markets and safeguarding their integrity is good for innovation.
+Appropriate incentives also encourage innovation and survival of only the strongest firms, which tend to be more innovative.
+Labour-management relations matter because, inter alia, they can influence employees' attitudes and commitments towards technical change and innovation.
+Moreover, the availability of finance with which to support innovation (especially the acquisition of equipment and training) is extremely important.
+Government policies can influence all of these elements, as can cooperative arrangements among firms and organizations in the system.

-3.4.2 Human Capital
+4.2.
+Human Capital

-The quality of the human capital in the financial system will be crucial to financial development.
+The quality of the human capital in the financial system is crucial to financial development.
 The technical capability, innovative ability and integrity of the human beings operating in the system and overseeing its markets and organizations are important dimensions of this quality.
-Indeed, many of the policies being implemented to boost the development of the financial system will be designed with an eye to attracting high-quality personnel.
-The indispensability of high-quality people to achieving a high degree of competitiveness has forced all financial centres seeking to compete at the international stage, for example, to be open in their recruitment policies, acquiring people from wherever they can be found.
-Sierra Leone can, no doubt, benefit from adopting such an attitude.
+Indeed, many of the policies being implemented to boost the development of the financial system will be designed with the attraction of high-quality personnel in mind.
+The indispensability of high-quality people for creating a high degree of competitiveness has forced all financial centres seeking to compete on the international stage to be open in their recruitment policies, acquiring people from wherever they can be found.
+Sierra Leone would no doubt benefit from adopting such an attitude.